hpc-hallway/The-Hallway/index.md

 We now maintain a Slack for follow-up discussions or chatting during conferences and alike.

-You can join the Slack using http://tiny.cc/join-hpc-huddle-slack
+You can join the Slack using [the join link](http://tiny.cc/join-hpc-huddle-slack)